Moving from Philadelphia to Pittsburgh, PA

 Best movers from Philadelphia to Pittsburgh

-Safeway Moving is our top-rated full-service pick for larger moves from Philadelphia to Pittsburgh.
-With 14 years in the moving industry and service throughout Pennsylvania, they're a strong fit for intrastate moves of 304 miles.
+Safeway Moving is our best overall value pick for full-service moves from Philadelphia to Pittsburgh.
+With 14 years in the moving industry, statewide service throughout Pennsylvania, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 304 miles with the logistics infrastructure most local operators can't match.

 More Pennsylvania moving resources